testuser97123/rhel-pxe-server/Installation on RHEL 8 .md

-# Install CentOS Stream to client computers from a PXE Server via network.
+# Install REDHAT LINUX to client computers from a PXE Server via network.

 # Objective